charts

 [!NOTE]

-The following steps require you to have set up and configured Jackett, Plex, and qBittorrent before proceeding.
+The following steps require you to have set up and configured Jackett, Jellyfin or Plex, and qBittorrent before proceeding.

 1. Launch the Radarr/Sonarr web interface.